 Before creating our canopy or even the forest floor, we need to start with the bedrock.

-So I begin the base of my terrarium by adding a layer of aquarium sand to my container and smoothing it out with a paintbrush.
+So, I begin the base of my terrarium by adding a layer of aquarium sand to my container (though we typically recommend using leca clay balls) and smoothing it out with a paintbrush.

 Next, I added an activated charcoal layer.

-Why you ask?
-Well, beyond the fact that I was about to move house and wanted to use up my excess material (can you blame me?), my layer of sand was on the thin side, and charcoal both boosts drainage and has some filtration properties.
+Why, you ask?
+Well, beyond the fact that I was about to move house and wanted to use up my excess material (can you blame me?).
+My layer of sand was on the thin side, and charcoal both boosts drainage and has potent filtration properties.

-Honestly, it’s hard to quantify just how helpful activated charcoal is at filtration, but it certainly won’t hurt.
+Honestly, it’s hard to quantify exactly how helpful activated charcoal is to the health and longevity of a terrarium, but it certainly won’t hurt.
 You can check out our article for more information if you like.

-If you’re going for a drainage layer – or layers, like me – aim for around 1-1.5 inches of depth in total.
+If you’re going for a drainage layer – or layers, like me – aim for a total depth of around 1-1.5 inches.

 Terrarium Substrate + Hardscape